The Pulse of K-Entertainment

 #K-Drama 2026#JTBC#Webtoon Adaptation#THE BOYZ#Hwang In-youp#Romance 101#Cho Yi-hyun#Younghoon#Namsoo

 The completed Naver romance webtoon Romance 101 (바른연애 길잡이) is getting a Korean drama adaptation, and the casting choices are already generating fierce debate.
 According to industry sources cited by JTBC News on April 2, 2026, actor Hwang In-youp has been offered the male lead role of Na Yu-yeon.
 Cho Yi-hyun (조이현) is in talks to play female lead Jung Ba-reum, while THE BOYZ's Younghoon (김영훈) has been offered second male lead Shin Jae-hyun.
 JTBC is the reported network.
-The source material is Namsoo's 2021-2023 romance webtoon, which follows a hyper-organized college student navigating her first experience with love, and is available in English on the official WEBTOON platform.
-All three castings are unconfirmed and still in active negotiation.
-The controversy, however, is already fully confirmed.
+The source material is Namsoo's 2021 to 2023 romance webtoon, which follows a hyper-organized college student navigating her first real experience with love, and it remains available in English on the official WEBTOON platform.
+All three castings remain unconfirmed and in active negotiation, but the conversation around whether the leads match readers' expectations has already turned this adaptation into one of April's loudest early K-drama casting stories.

 Younghoon of THE BOYZ at a radio studio